NathalyQuiva/app_notes/README.md

 ---

 ## **⚠️ Necessary chrome://extensions/ **
-The following extensions are necessary for the correct visualization of the app:
+The following google extensions are necessary for the correct visualization of the app:

 - **Allow CORS: Access-Control-Allow-Origin**
 - **Moesif Origin & CORS Changer**